fraspass/pitman_yor/INPUT.md

-# Network-wide anomaly detection using the Pitman-Yor process
+# Network-wide anomaly detection using Pitman-Yor processes

 This reposit contains Python code used to perform network-wide anomaly detection using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997) in a computer network.